marcin-wosinek/blog/_posts/2013-04-13-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 ## You?
 * Who likes js?
-* Who have bad experience with huge browserside js codebases?
+* Who have bad experience with huge browser side js codebases?

 ## Why js matters?
-* the power of js is rasing - more things can be developed with it
+* there is increasing amount of stuff you can use js for
-* different implementation have decent approach to standards
+* all modern engines have decent approach to standards
 * rich ui in javascript offers better user experience

 ## Emerging pattern of back-front end relationship
 * static js code - front end application
+* data get via rest form server
 * templates done on browser side
-* data get via rest form server

 ## Chalanges
 * more code needs better code quality